Academic Standing

 When a student’s cumulative (overall) and current (most recent term) grade point averages are 2.0 or better, that student is in good academic standing.

-If either the cumulative or current G.P.A. falls below 2.0, the student is on academic probation.
+If either the cumulative or current G.P.A. falls below 2.0, the student is on Academic Notice (formerly, Academic Probation).

-A student whose current (term) G.P.A. falls below 1.5 in any term, or a student whose cumulative G.P.A. is below 2.0 after having been on probation the quarter before, falls subject to disqualification.
-Being subject to disqualification means that because of a low G.P.A., a student’s academic record must be reviewed by their College’s Academic Standing Committee, which determines whether the student will be permitted to continue enrollment at UCSC.
+A student whose current (term) G.P.A. falls below 1.5 in any term, or a student whose cumulative G.P.A. is below 2.0 after having been on notice the quarter before, falls Subject to Disqualification.
+Being Subject to Disqualification means that because of a low G.P.A., a student’s academic record must be reviewed by their College’s Academic Standing Committee, which determines whether the student will be permitted to continue enrollment at UCSC.
 Students who are not permitted to continue their enrollment are barred or disqualified.

 Because of the serious consequences that can follow from falling below good academic standing, it is very important to be proactive in contacting your college academic advisors if anything affects your ability to pass classes.* Your advisors can help you identify strategies that will help you succeed at the university.